In Person and Virtual Seminars

 Sessions can be delivered via Zoom as four two-hour sessions (recommended), or two four-hour sessions.
 When delivered in person, they can be delivered in a full day or split afternoon/morning.

-We can provide broad-based training, or sessions for identified subgroups and those focused on a single agency or scholarly area.
+We can provide broad-based training, or sessions for identified subgroups (NIH, NSF Arts and Humanities).

-This workshop focuses only on the proposal content without any discussion of context, planning or other proposal elements such as title and abstract.
+This virtual workshop focuses only on the nuts and bolts of proposal content without any discussion of context, planning or other proposal elements such as title and abstract.

 Structuring Grant Proposals (Online only)